All of our instructors are certified. What does this mean to you?

 Mike Lewis began practicing meditation in 2000 and Zen meditation specifically while living in South Korea in 2002.
 From 2003 to 2010, Mike lived residentially at Great Vow Zen Monastery, Zen Mountain Center, and Great Mountain Zen Center, eventually being ordained as a Zen Novice Priest under Gerry Shishin Wick, Roshi.
 Mike has an M.A. degree in Contemplative Counseling Psychology from Naropa University.
 He works full-time guiding rock and ice climbing, mountaineering, and backcountry skiing in the Colorado Front Range, across the U.S., and internationally.
 Learn more about Mike at www.LunchboxJackson.com.

 Alex Parmelee has lived in the Estes Park area since childhood, wandering the woods and breathing deep the clean mountain air.
-Practicing Yoga is a way of reinventing this body and responding to the challenges and changes of my life.
-While working as a paramedic for over 20 years, military service and completing a doctorate in medicine I pursued a practice of Zen meditation and yoga at monasteries in the U.S. and Europe.
-My aim in teaching is to connect flexibility, strength and balance to your daily life in a practice that adapts to difficulty within the framework of the greater human family.
-My current work is teaching college courses, independently writing books and poetry, playing cello and now developing therapeutic wellness programs that include movement.
+Practicing Yoga is a way of reinventing this body and responding to the challenges and changes in his life.
+While working as a paramedic for over 20 years, military service and completing a doctorate in medicine, he pursued a practice of Zen meditation and yoga at monasteries in the U.S. and Europe.
+Alex's aim in teaching is to connect flexibility, strength and balance to your daily life in a practice that adapts to difficulty within the framework of the greater human family.
+He currently teaches college courses, independently writes books and poetry, plays cello and develops therapeutic wellness programs that include movement.

 David Potter has been teaching yoga over 12 years.
 He received his teacher training in Hatha/Vinyasa flow in 2005.
 For many years, his students have benefited from his experience as a Licensed Massage Therapist, which he received in 1997, as well as his experience as a Personal Fitness Trainer from 2006 - 2010.
 Always teaching a well balanced, thorough class, he focuses on safety and modifications so that bodies of any type can gain maximum benefit from their experience.